CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/scopes/scope.md

 ### Tenant

-The [Tenant][Tenant Property] to restrict the effects of an action.
+The [Tenant][Tenant Property] is used to define the scope of the action at the tenant level.

 | | |
 |-|-|